HadronZoo: Bespoke Software Developers

 The Rules of the House

-Ventures can do worse things than fall over due to a lack of money.
-They can all too easiliy turn into a Frankenstein's monster.
-So how will I keep the monster at bay?
-As far as I reasonably can, Iam going to stick to the rules.
-The math and physics and the application of OCCAM's razor.
-It is said that the customer is always right but with respect, they are not always right.
-Many want or think they want, bells and whistles they don't actually need.
-Most software suppliers see this as extra money and so smile sweetly and go along with every little whim and fancy.
-HadronZoo will push back on this because while the extra money might be nice, the extra hassle isn't.
-We can't shave with OCCAM if you don't.
-We will sell you the bells and whistles if you insist, but you are going to have to insist!
+Ventures can do worse than run out of money.
+They can become a Frankenstein's monster, causing the proprietor to run out of time!
+Given this concern, the last thing I want to do is create dependency.
+It is said that the customer is always right but with respect, the customer is not always right.
+Many want bells and whistles they don't need.
+Software vendors, particularly those who do want to create dependency, see this as extra money, so they smile sweetly and go along with every whim and fancy.
+I will push back on this because I want my customers to be as pathologically independent as I am and I want them to shave with OCCAM.
+I will sell you bells and whistles if you insist, but you are going to have to insist!

 Thanks for listening.
 Enjoy HadronZoo!